 As my family has grown, my wife and I have adapted some Lean Construction practices that have made managing our household and raising our children more efficient.
-Due to social distancing measures I’ve been home more often than usual, so I’ve had extra time to reflect on my own family’s journey with Lean— and why now, during the CoVID-19 pandemic, is the best time to “sharpen the axe” and improve some of our Lean Tools at home.
+Due to social distancing measures I’ve been home more often than usual, so I’ve had extra time to reflect on my own family’s journey with Lean— and why now, during the CoVID-19 pandemic, is the best time to “sharpen the axe” and improve some of our Lean Principles and Tools at home.

-If you’re interested in some simple Lean tools that can help establish (or re-establish) vision, accountability, and flow with your family, I hope the following is helpful for you on your own journey.
+If you’re interested in some simple Lean principles and tools that can help establish (or re-establish) vision, accountability, and flow with your family, I hope the following is helpful for you on your own journey.

 Family Daily Huddles

 In traditional settings on a jobsite or shop floor, a daily huddle’s purpose is to allow team members to check in with each other, understand needs and constraints, align on the plan for the day, and receive or update team members with critical information.
 The same can apply for your household.
 A brief family huddle held over breakfast each morning can:

 1. Align your family members on what the daily plan is and what are the specific needs or constraints for that day—like sports practice or games, doctor visits, school functions, homework, dinner accommodations, spouse arrival times home from work, and so on.

 2. Establish standard work responsibilities for each family member as well as expectations—for example, what needs to be complete before the TV/Xbox gets turned on, playtime outside, or husband escaping to the man cave in the garage.